What’s a T-pylon and how do we build them?

 We’re using T-pylons for most of the overhead line sections – the first new design for pylons in this country for almost a century.
 It has a single pole and T-shaped cross arms which hold the wires in a diamond ‘earring’ shape.
 It is around 35 metres high; about a third shorter than traditional 400,000 volt steel lattice pylons.
 It also has a smaller footprint and will use less land

-View the 3 minute video below to find out how we are going to build them or download our T-pylon leaflet to find out more.
+The video and animation below shows how we are going to build them or you can download our T-pylon leaflet to find out more.